 About this course

 Some of the greatest academic minds have been both mathematicians and philosophers.
-On this joint honours course you’ll explore the relationship between the 2 disciplines.
+On this joint BA Philosophy and Mathematics degree you’ll explore the relationship between the 2 disciplines.
 Both develop the ability to think abstractly and analyse complex ideas.

 The critical and logical skills you’ll develop are sought after by a wide range of employers and will prove invaluable to your future career.